ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 ## Introduction

-This document represents the expected behavior of an "honest validator" with respect to Phase 1 of the Ethereum 2.0 protocol.
+This document document the shard fork choice rule in Phase 1 of Ethereum 2.0.

 ## Constants